-Pentavalent antimonials can be used to treat visceral leishmaniasis acquired in Latin America or other areas of the world where the infection is not resistant to these drugs; sodium stibogluconate may be obtained in the US from the CDC Drug Service (404-639-3670).
+Pentavalent antimonials can be used to treat visceral leishmaniasis acquired in Latin America or other areas of the world where the infection is not resistant to these drugs.
 Dosage is 20 mg/kg (based on the antimony content) IV or IM once a day for 28 days.

 An alternative is amphotericin B deoxycholate 1 mg/kg IV once a day for 15 to 20 days or every other day for up to 8 weeks.